If you’re involved in a car accident, NEVER leave the scene before police arrive

 If you’re seriously injured in a hit-and-run accident, you may not be able to do much other than wait for first responders.
 However, if you weren’t seriously injured, there are several steps you can take right away:

 - If you are sufficiently able to do so, tell the police as much as you can about the accident.
-They’ll be especially interested in the make, model and color of the vehicle that hit you.
-If you can, give them a description of the driver and the license plate information.
-Any details at all should be conveyed to the officers to give them the best opportunity to find the driver who hit you.
+They’ll be especially interested in any details you recall about the vehicle and driver that hit you.
+The more details that you can provide the officers, the better opportunity they’ll have to find the driver who hit you.

 - Take pictures of any relevant information, especially vehicle damage.